Ruthvik-1411/Hand_Gesture_Controlled_PC/README.md

 # Hand_Gesture_Controlled_PC

 Recently Gesture controlled PCs are becoming famous.
 They use something called <b>Leap Motion</b> which allows us to control certain functions in our PC by just waving our hands infront of the screen.
-So I built a basic gesture controlled setup to control a VLC media player and toggle through a webpage using Arduino Uno and Python.<br><br>
+So I built a basic gesture controlled setup to control a VLC media player and toggle through a webpage using Arduino Uno and Python.<br>

 <b>Components Used:</b><br>
 <li>Arduino Uno  x 1